Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 # Automated CI/CD Pipeline with AWS for Java Web Application
 ![image](https://github.com/user-attachments/assets/5ad24dfe-b2c7-4063-8994-ce73112a309f)
 ## Project Overview
 In this project, the goal was to set up a fully automated CI/CD pipeline using AWS services for a Java-based web app.
-The main aim was to create a reliable, secure, and easy-to-manage workflow, covering everything from source control to deployment with modern cloud tools.
+The main aim was to create a reliable, secure and easy-to-manage workflow, covering everything from source control to deployment with modern cloud tools.

 The pipeline was built using four key AWS services:

-- AWS CodePipeline to manage the process
+- AWS CodePipeline for orchestrating the entire process
-- AWS CodeBuild for automatic builds
+- AWS CodeBuild for efficient and automated builds
-- AWS CodeDeploy for smooth deployments
+- AWS CodeDeploy for streamlined and reliable deployments
-- AWS CodeArtifact for safe dependency management
+- AWS CodeArtifact for secure dependency management

 GitHub was used for version control, ensuring that any changes automatically triggered the pipeline, leading to deployments on an EC2 instance provisioned through CloudFormation.
 This made software updates faster and more efficient.